corbin1988/marketing/README.md

 - **Publicly Available Financial Reports:** Review publicly available financial reports of companies within your industry to gain insights into their financial performance and market strategies.

+## How To Do Basic Market Research

+Start with secondary market research.
+Since you're developing a game, consider exploring various online platforms and communities tailored to the genre of your intended game.
+These may include Discord servers, subreddits, Facebook groups, YouTube channels, esports events, itch.io comment sections, Steam forums, and any other social media platforms where gamers gather.
+Use the questions in the key issues in the [“What you’re try to find out with your research section”](https://github.com/corbin1988/marketing/blob/main/README.md#what-youre-trying-to-find-out-with-your-research) to structure your research.
+For example:

+**Product**

+- Game mechanics players enjoy
+- Common complaints and frustrations
+- Themes and storylines they like
+- Art styles

+**Competitors**

+- Who has the biggest social media followings
+- Who have the most sales on Steam
+- What complaints they have about the game (bad graphics, lag, slow story, etc)

+**Target Market**

+- Size of the market
+- Growth potential
+- Popularity of game genre

+**Distribution Channels**

+- Steam
+- itch
+- Web Game
+- Physical copy
+- Retail store (It’s worth noting that many convenience, grocery, and retail stores sell pay to play gift cards so people without credit cards can play)
+- Publishers

+**Pricing**

+- Who makes the purchasing decisions?
+(Player or players parent)
+- Free game that makes money on ads
+- What price your competitors are charging

+**Promotion and Selling**

+- Are you going to do a Kickstarter?
+If so look at how those have went for companies in your genre.
+- What made people buy your competitor game
+- What mediums did your competitors use.